afivos/afivos.com/index.md

     <figcaption>In the Devil's Hole, Vouliagmeni.
 Photo by <a href="https://www.instagram.com/mkaziales">Michael Kaziales</a>.</figcaption>
 </figure>

-I’m Fivos, a multidisciplinary designer on a mission to learn as much as possible about design, its applications, its potential and its limitations (if any).
+Fivos is a designer and developer working within and around the boundaries of interaction and user experience design.
+Most of his work thus far has been primarily related to user interface design and front end development.

-I'm currently doing an MA in Design at Goldsmiths University of London focusing on Spaces and Participation.
-Prior to this, I have primarily worked as a web/user interface designer both as a freelancer as well as within startup teams of designers and software engineers.
+Fivos is currently doing an MA in Design at Goldsmiths University of London, focusing on Spaces and Participation.
+He is on a mission to learn as much as possible about design, its applications, its potential and its limitations, if any.

-This third paragraph serves no actual purpose other than being a third paragraph, simply because I felt like having a third paragraph but couldn't be bothered writing anything else about me.